mwambajoakim/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 ## 03 - This Bash script displays the PID, along with the process name, of processes whose name contain the word bash.
 - Used `pgrep` with the `-l` option

+## 04 - This Bash script displays To infinity and beyond indefinitely.
+- Added a `sleep 2` after each iteration